 To see the Panama Canal in person is to dive deeply into that nation’s history.
-Coming from the capital, the closest entry point is the Miraflores visitors’ center.
-Get there with time to spare, so you can check out exhibitions that reveal why the waterway was built here and how the route shaped Panama’s international profile.
-Top off your visit by stepping out to see how the canal works.
-The structure has several levels and the third is always the most crowded, because it is perfect for photo ops.
+Coming from the capital, the closest entry point is the Miraflores Visitor Center.
+Dedicate enough time to check out exhibitions that reveal why the waterway was built here and how the route shaped Panama’s international profile.
+Head outside to see how the canal works.
+The structure has several levels, and the third level is always crowded with visitors seeking photo ops.
 (There’s a restaurant on level four.)
-If you have time, the Agua Clara Observation Centeron the canal’s Caribbean side offers views of newer, wider locks that opened in 2016.
-Visits can last up to four hours.
-For operating hours and the schedule of transiting ships, go to https://visitcanaldepanama.com.
+If you have time, the Agua Clara observation center on the canal’s Caribbean side offers views of newer, wider locks that opened in 2016.